puppetlabs-toy-chest/puppet-quest-guide/quests/resources.md

 * `service` A running service
 * `cron` A scheduled cron job

-Just as any individual cat or dog is a member of a species (*Felis catus* and *Canus lupis familiaris* to be precise) any instance of a resource is a member of a **resource type**, such as one of those listed above.
-Each instance is configured to match its particular function by a set of **attribute** => **value** pairs.
+Each individual instance of a resource type is configured to match its particular function by a set of **attribute** => **value** pairs.

+The syntax you see here is an example of Puppet's Domain-Specific Language (DSL).
+Build on the Ruby programming language, this DSL can be used to describe any resource you might encounter in the Elvium environment or elsewhere.
+Because the Puppet DSL is a **declarative** language rather than a **procedural** one, the descriptions themselves have the power to change the state of the environment.
+Use the DSL to paint a picture of what you want to see, and Puppet's providers will make it so.

 ## Tasks

-1. You already have root access, but if you ever want to walk among Elvium Users discretely, you'll need your own account.
-Pick out a name for yourself, and type the following command to check if it exists already.

-        puppet resource user yourname

-2. What, you don't exist?
-You'd better create a system account for yourself right away!
-Type the following commanad:

-        useradd -r yourname

-3. That was a close one.
-Go ahead and type the following command into the command line again:
+1. Check out your user information.

-        puppet resource user yourname
+        puppet resource user root

-Great!
-You're alive!
-That was a close call.
-Nobody is allowed to be here and not exist in the system.

-4. However, you're still in danger.
-Look at your `password => '!!'`.
-There isn't one!
-Set your user account password to *puppetlabs*.

-5. Awesome!
-Inspect your user account again.
-Make sure there is an encrypted value for your password.

-6. Everything in our world is structured.
-Even our root directories that house all our information are structured in an organized format.
-I need you to inspect your `user root` information.

-Look below at what is returned when I enter `puppet resource user root` into the command line:

-         user {'root':
-        	ensure           => 'present',
-        	comment          => 'root',
-        	gid              => '0',
-        	home             => '/root',
-        	password         => '$1$jrm5tnjw$h8JJ9mCZLmJvIxvDLjw1M/',
-        	password_max_age => '99999',
-        	password_min_age => '0',
-        	shell            => '/bin/bash',
-        	uid              => '0',
-        }
+>1a.
+In the above, what is the _type_ of the resource?
+1b.
+What is the _title_ of the resource?
+1c.
+What is the _value_ of the _attribute_ 'home'?

 <!-- Carthik
 - once the user has entered `puppet resource user root` in the command the display question 6a.